EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 Thank you to all faculty session leaders and trainee vignette designers - this would not have been possible without you!

 Special thanks to all Omics Club board members for organizing!
-The Omics club board includes: Xiang Yu Zheng, Ilana Karp, Marli Rodriguez, Michael Camerino, Isaac Krasnopolsky, Kevyn Jackson, Maja Haerle, Beata Malachowska, Muzaffer Ahmed Bhat, Gracelyn Richmond, and Alexander Ferrena.
+The Omics club board includes: Xiang Yu Zheng, Ilana Karp, Marli Rodriguez, Michael Camerino, Isaac Krasnopolsky, Kevyn Jackson, Gracelyn Richmond, Maja Haerle, Beata Malachowska, and Alexander Ferrena.

 Special thanks to Dr. John Greally and Dr. Deyou Zheng for their time and efforts in helping pull this together!